-With Thanksgiving coming up, I thought I would share my favorite French silk chocolate pie with you today.
-I’ve made this recipe the past couple of years and it’s always the first pie gone.
-As much as I love pumpkin pie and razzleberry pie, there’s just something about a homemade chocolate pie that is so tempting.
+I make this French chocolate silk pie recipe at the holidays and it’s always the first one gone.
+I love chocolate banana cream pie and chocolate pecan pie, but there’s just something about a homemade French silk pie that is so tempting.

 - Double the chocolate.
-Made with an Oreo crust AND a rich chocolate filling, this French silk pie is the ultimate chocolate dessert for chocolate lovers!
+Made with an Oreo crust and a rich chocolate filling, this French silk pie is the ultimate chocolate dessert for chocolate lovers!

 - Smooth and silky.
 It’s called chocolate silk pie for a reason!
-The filling is so smooth, creamy and fluffy all at the same time.
+The filling is so smooth, creamy, and fluffy all at the same time.
 It’s the best part of the dessert!

 Find the full printable recipe with specific measurements below.